 C# will display your code:

 There will be a yellow arrow on top of your red circle, and the line of code will now be highlighted in yellow.
 (If you want to enable line numbers in your own code, click Tools > Options from the C# menus at the top.
-On the Options box, click the plus symbol next to Text Editor, then C#.
+On the Options box, click the arrow symbol next to Text Editor, then C#.
 Click on General.
-On the right hand side, check the box for Line Numbers, under the Display heading.)
+On the right hand side, check the box for Line Numbers, under the Settings heading.)

 Press F10 on your keyboard and the yellow arrow will jump down one line.
 Keep